 When thunder starts, my house rabbits used to rush around from pen side to pen side, ears pricked up, looking panic-stricken and then eventually started thumping on the floor as a warning to the rest of the rabbit warren there is “Danger.
 Danger”.

-I just continue talking to him calmly and happily, and saying his name until he’s stopped looking panicked and gone back to what he was doing before the first big bang struck.
+I just continue talking to him calmly and happily, and saying his name until he has stopped looking panicked and gone back to what he was doing before the first big bang struck.

 Turn on the air conditioner – My apartment has a particularly noisy air conditioner, which might be annoying at any other time.
 When a typical Bangkok thunderstorm starts, however, it’s a great way to not only mask the booming and banging, it also cools off a rabbit who is working himself into a sweat he’s so upset.